ECC-BFMC/Documentation/source/data/simulator.rst

 Installing the simulator on the PC
 ----------------------------------

-The Ubuntu version is 20.04, while the ROS version is Noetyc.
+The Ubuntu version is 20.04, while the ROS version is Noetic.
 Though, any Ubuntu and ROS 1 newer version should work.

+Other two branches are created in the same repo, each made available by a team whose name is in the branch itself.

 Now clone the Simulator project inside the Documents folder of your PC.
 Then follow the next steps in order to build, source and run the simulator (change the {YOUR_USER} text with your actual username.